Kasheftin/nuxt-nest-graphql-auth/README.md

 })
 ````

-Pay attention to `additionalData` preprocessor option.
-It's required for being able to use shared mixins in components like that (`app.ts`):
+Pay attention to the `additionalData` preprocessor option.
+It is required if we want to use shared mixins in components like that (`app.ts`):
 ````typescript
 <template>
   <v-app>